BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn

 The most popular artists at present are those who are capable of singing great R&B runs.
 The reason for this is that if you can sing runs, you are definitely capable of uniquely singing with much freedom.
 Moreover, you can develop your own unique style if you can sing with great freedom.
-If you complement these great runs with deep emotion, you will surely be a sure hit as an R&B singer.
+If you compliment these great runs with deep emotion, you will surely be a sure hit as an R&B singer.

 6) Learn to Sing with Correct Trills

 As an R&B singer, you should develop your unique style.
 You can develop a unique style if you employ the use of correct trills.
 A trill is a unique technique in style.
 A singer usually sings part of the phrase or word in a song using stylistic trill.
 The singer can do a trill by stringing together notes that he/she sings together rapidly.
 Trills can simply be a few notes strung at the end of a word or phrase.
 However, they can be huge in creating your own style.
 You should listen to how Usher sings to know more about trills.

 Trills don’t necessarily follow the exact key signature of the song.
-However, they usually compliment the key in which the song is in.
+However, they usually complement the key in which the song is in.
 Hence, sometimes even if the song is found in the key of C, the singer would still make use of flats and sharps to create dynamics in the song.
 There is no clear-cut formula on how you can use trills, but you’ll surely get the hang of it as you practice more often or you can take guidance from vocal coach.